cs298f25/Sean-Anthony-Mael/deploy.md

 ```

 This script will:
-- Check for .env file
+- Check for .env file and verify required environment variables
 - Install Python and Node.js (if needed)
 - Setup virtual environment
 - Install all dependencies
+- Initialize the database (creates tables and populates initial data)
 - Build the frontend

 ## Step 6: Run the App